Ontario Highway 130: Route description

 Highway 130 is situated in the municipality of Oliver Paipoonge, in Thunder Bay District.

 The short route serves to connect Highway 61 with Highways 11 and 17 west of Thunder Bay, a distance of 15.4 km.

 Beginning at Highway 61 in the south, the route proceeds straight north along a concession road midway between Monteith Road to the west and Hanna Road to the east.
 Surrounded almost entirely by farmland, the highway encounters McCluskey Drive one kilometre (0.62 mi) along its route and Candy Mountain Drive two kilometres north of that.
 At the latter is the small community of Slate River Valley, though relatively few residences are located on the highway.
 At Barrie Drive, two kilometres north of the community, the highway turns east; a channelized right turn lane is provided for northbound traffic while southbound traffic is given the right of way at the intersection.
 The highway travels east to Hanna Road where it turns north; this junction features a channelized lane for southbound traffic while giving northbound traffic the right of way at the intersection.

 Now surrounded by residences to the west and a farm to the west, the highway travels north a short distance before curving to the southeast to cross the Kaministiquia River.
 Gradually curving back to the north, the route features residences to the south and woodland to the north.
 It enters the community of Twin City, acting as the main street and intersecting Rosslyn Road immediately north of a Canadian National Railway crossing and the Paipoonge Museum.
 At Arthur Street, the highway turns west until it ends at Highway 11 and Highway 17.

 History

 Highway 130 was first designated in late 1955 and early 1956.
-At that time the route ended in the midst of McIntyre Township; it began at Algoma Road (now Water Street), then the route of Highway 17, and followed John Street and Oliver Road.
+At that time the route ended in the midst of McIntyre Township; it began at Algoma Street, then the route of Highway 17, and followed John Street and Oliver Road.

 The Department of Highways assumed the portion within McIntyre Township on December 7, 1955.
 Three months later, the route was extended south to Highway 61 when the department assumed the section in Paipoonge Township on March 7, 1956.